AdobeDocs/analytics.en/help/components/dimensions/evar.md

 ---
-title: eVar for Dimensions
+title: eVar (dimension)
-description: A custom dimension you can use in reporting.
+description: A custom dimension that you can use in reporting.
 feature: Dimensions
 exl-id: ce7cc999-281d-4c52-b64d-d44cc320ab2d
 ---